barryclark/jekyll-now/_posts/2017-10-31-Flare-on-Challenge-12-Part-1.md

 ![_config.yml]({{ site.baseurl }}/images/flare-on_challenge_12_part_1/api_monitor_read_file.png)

 By breaking on the WriteProcessMemory API call the parameters passed can be inspected.
-The parameters we are interested in are IpBuffer and nSize, which is the address of memory to start writing from and number of byte to write respectively.
+The parameters we are interested in are IpBuffer and nSize, which is the address of memory to start writing from and number of bytes to write respectively.

 ![_config.yml]({{ site.baseurl }}/images/flare-on_challenge_12_part_1/api_monitor_break_write_process.png)

-The memory can be dumped many different ways such as using procdump, ollydbg, or using api monitor to inspect the memory.
+The memory can be dumped many different ways such as using procdump, ollydbg, or using Api Monitor to inspect the memory.
 Now we have the decrypted secondstage and are now able to go to the next step.

 ![_config.yml]({{ site.baseurl }}/images/flare-on_challenge_12_part_1/found_decrypted_file.png)